Table of Contents

 Best soft mattress for back pain: Birch Natural

-If you struggle with back pain, you’ll want to be especially shrewd when selecting a soft mattress.
+If you are looking for the best mattress for back pain, you’ll want to be especially shrewd when selecting a soft mattress.
 If it doesn’t have enough support, it could throw your spine out of alignment and worsen your pain.
 That’s why we recommend the Birch Natural—a latex hybrid mattress that’s slightly firmer than the other options on this list.
 At a 6.5 out of 10 on our mattress firmness scale, we would technically classify it as medium-firm, but someone with back pain who prefers a softer mattress may get just the right amount of support and cushioning.

 When we laid on the Birch Natural, we immediately felt some contouring in our lower back, which is key to soothing back pain.
 As a bonus, the mattress’ latex foam makes it more responsive than traditional memory foam.
 While we got decent pressure relief from the Birch Natural, it was also easy to move around on its surface and switch positions.
 This is typical of latex beds known for a bouncy, springy feel.
 If you have a flare-up of pain in one position, you should have no trouble repositioning yourself.